chrischang5/ibgrades/README.md

-# IB Grades React App
+# IB Grades React Website

 This project provides a way for IB students to view and visualize historical International Baccalaureate (IB) grade distributions.
 Currently, it's a proof of concept with data only available for May 2019 and May 2018.